Find the answers to most commonly asked questions about CAPP here.

 - Government Consultancies – Booz Allen Hamilton, Deloitte, Accenture, and West Monroe Partners all have large analytics teams.

-- International Non-Governmental Organizations – the World Bank, the United Nations Global Pulse, and Oxfam International are turning more and more towards data and technology to aid in international development and conflict resolution.
+- International Non-Governmental Organizations – the World Bank, J-PAL, Innovations for Poverty Action, the United Nations Global Pulse, and Oxfam International are turning more and more towards data and technology to aid in international development and conflict resolution.

 Does this degree count for the STEM OPT extension?